microsoft/fit-on-fhir/README.md

     * Queue Service: Contains the Sync Event queue
         * Queue: Receives messages from the Sync Event Generator function.
 Each messsage contains a userId for data that needs to be retrieved from Google Fit and pushed to FHIR
     * Table Service: Contains the User Table
-        * Table: Stores a list of user ID's for users that have authenticated to Google Fit and authorized their data to be synced to FHIR server
+        * Table: Stores a list of user IDs for users that have authenticated to Google Fit and authorized their data to be synced to FHIR server

 #### IoT Connector